TheProProgrammer/TheProProgrammer/README.md

 - 👀 Ain't gonna flex or anything but I’m just a lil self taught moderately experienced Native Android Developer, Unity Game Developer (3D, 2D and VR) and an aspiring Flutter Developer, fascinated by everything tech.

-- 🌱 I’m a 5th semester student at CUI-Islamabad doing my Bachelor's in Computer Science.
+- 🌱 I’m a 6th-semester student at CUI-Islamabad doing my Bachelor's in Computer Science.

 - 👨‍💻 You can check out my apps on the Google Playstore: **<a href="bit.ly/PlaystoreProfile" target="blank">bit.ly/PlaystoreProfile</a>**

 - 📫 Reach out to me at: **<a href="abdullah.asim.0807@gmail.com" target="asf">abdullah.asim.0807@gmail.com</a>** (Please do hmu, I'm lonely asf :/)

-- 🎮 F1-2018, Assetto Corsa Competizione, Counter Strike, Grand Theft Auto V & Minecraft
+- 🎮 F1-2020, Assetto Corsa Competizione, Counter Strike, Grand Theft Auto V & Minecraft

 <br></br>